Carcinoembryonic Antigen (CEA)

 protein that may appear in the blood of some people

-who have certain kinds of cancers, especially large intestine (colon and rectal) cancer.
+who have certain kinds of cancers, especially cancer of the large intestine (colon and rectal cancer).
 It may also be present in people with cancer of the

 pancreas, breast, ovary, or lung.